 Enjoy our turn of the century home overlooking the Strait of Juan De Fuca.
 For the guests a private upper level & bedrooms upstairs.
 An original claw foot tub, sitting room, Wi-Fi, walking distance to restaurants and shopping in town.

 Experience this 1896, turn of the Century home in it's progress of restoration and repair.
 Guests have whole upstairs private overlooking the water front.
 On a clear day see Mt.
 Baker and Victoria.
 Watch the logging mill in process.
 And of course the visiting ships at shore and passing.

 Stroll or Bike along the Olympic Discovery Trail along the shoreline.
 Watch for birds and sea otters.
 Concerts and Markets during the week, as well as, interesting shops and restaurants.

 Downtown, within walking distance, there are many restaurants, antique stores and coffee shops.
 The waterfront hiking trail just minutes away.
-A wonderful natural foods market a few minutes easy walk.
-And, Farmer's Market on Saturdays!
+A wonderful natural foods store and deli a few minutes easy walk.
+Farmer's Market on Saturdays and mid week Wednesdays!